PriyanshCloudKeeper/axiom/README.md

 ## 🔌 Integrating with Identity Providers (e.g., Okta)

 This bridge is built to the **SCIM 2.0** standard and has been successfully tested with **Okta** for automated user provisioning.
-The following steps outline how to configure Okta to provision users to your Keycloak instance via **Janus**.
+The following steps outline how to configure Okta to provision users to your Keycloak instance via **Axiom**.

 1. In your Okta Admin Console, navigate to **Applications** > **Applications** > **Browse App Catalog**.
 2. Search and select **SCIM 2.0 Test App (OAuth Bearer Token).